cisco/cisco-network-puppet-module/README.md

 Specify holdtime timer value.
 Valid values are integers between 0 and 3600 in terms of seconds, or 'default', which is 180.

 ##### `transport_passive_mode`
 Specify whether BGP sessions can be established from incoming or outgoing TCP connection requests (or both).
-Valid values for IOS XR are 'active_only' (allow outgoing only), 'passive-only' (allow incoming only), 'both', 'clear' (clears this property) and 'default', which defaults to 'clear'.
-Valid values for Nexus are 'passive-only', 'both', 'clear' and 'default', which defaults to 'clear'.
+Valid values for IOS XR are 'active_only' (allow outgoing only), 'passive_only' (allow incoming only), 'both', 'clear' (clears this property) and 'default', which defaults to 'clear'.
+Valid values for Nexus are 'passive_only', 'both', 'clear' and 'default', which defaults to 'clear'.
+This property can only be configured when the neighbor is in 'ip' address format without prefix length.
+This property and the transport_passive_only property are mutually exclusive.

 ##### `transport_passive_only`
-Configure whether or not to only allow passive connection setup.
+Specify whether or not to only allow passive connection setup.
 Valid values are 'true', 'false', and 'default', which defaults to 'false'.
-This attribute can only be configured when the neighbor is in 'ip' address format without prefix length.
+This property can only be configured when the neighbor is in 'ip' address format without prefix length.
+This property and the transport_passive_mode property are mutually exclusive.

 ##### `update_source`
 Specify source interface of BGP session and updates.
 Valid value is a string of the interface name.